husarion/static_docs_deprecated/src/core2/tutorials/ros-tutorials/1-ros-introduction.md

 You can also try online simulator at <a href="http://www.theconstructsim.com/">www.theconstructsim.com</a>, it comes with all required packages installed and offer great computing power for a reasonable price.

+We also created package with all nodes and launch files from our ROS tutorials.
+You can download ready to use pkg from <a href="https://github.com/husarion/tutorial_pkg">GitHub page</a>.

 ![image](/assets/img/ROSbot_manual/rosbot_gazebo.png)

 ## ROS and CORE2 Work flow